Skip to main content

 Practical Outcomes

 Farmers will have access to information, and alongside university academics and researchers, can consider the scientific and economic data coming out of the trials.
 Farmers will be able to visit the farm laboratories to “look and learn” as trials progress, deciding whether the practices are worth a try on their own farms.
-The existing Drought Resilience Innovation Hubs will be used to establish this network.

 Project Investment